Cyberpunk 2077: Which Edition to Buy?

 — CD PROJEKT RED (@CDPROJEKTRED) January 16, 2020

-In addition to the release date, the developer also confirmed the Cyberpunk 2077 editions you can pre-order ahead of the game’s release.

-As of right now there are only two editions: a standard edition and a Collector’s Edition, and many of you are probably trying to decide which to buy.
+As of right now there are only two versions of the game: a standard edition and a Collector’s Edition, and some of you are probably trying to decide which to buy.

 There are some pros and cons to buying both and today we want to guide you through each edition and the key differences between a physical and digital copy of the game.